rkitover/docker-shell-guide/README.md

 and locales), add yourself to sudo, generate locales.

 Make sure your `UID` is the same as on the host, generally `1000`.

+On Windows you will want to pass `-g 0` to `useradd` because your profile directory will be mounted as root.

 Notice that you did not set up a home directory, that's because you are going to use the docker volumes feature to mount your existing host home directory inside